 Intermediate Piano

-Piano for all students interested in continuing their studies in piano, or required study as part of a music major or minor.
-Advanced techniques including intermediate level literature and technique development.
-Repeatable once for credit.
-Recommended Preparation: MUSI 135
+This course is designed for all students interested in continuing their studies in piano, and required as part of a music major or minor.
+It includes piano technique and repertoire development.
+Repeatable three times for credit.

 Intermediate Guitar